 - 1. The dat argument is both input and output, and its value may be changed even on processes different from the final result destination. - 2.
 The dat argument may also be a long integer scalar.

-psb\max - Global maximum
+7.11 psb\max - Global maximum

 '''

-call psb_max(icontxt, dat, root)
+call psb_max(ctxt, dat, root)

 '''

 This subroutine implements a maximum valuereduction operation based on the underlying communication library.